-The interior of the restaurant is inspired by modern Korean aesthetics: minimalism is juxtaposed with unusual elements and forms.
-Smooth outlines of furniture contrast with laconic light and graphic forms of neon illumination.
-The central art object of the space, a floating shimmering installation, smoothly descends to the communal table.
-The playful yet elegant interior becomes part of the visitor's visual experience.
+The interior design of KOOK is inspired by modern Korean aesthetics: minimalism is juxtaposed with unusual elements and forms.
+Smooth outlines of furniture contrast with laconic graphic neon illumination, and a floating shimmering installation descends to the communal table as the central art object of the space. ...

-The bistro space consists of two rooms - the 1st floor and the ground floor, which are united by a single volume - a second light and a small gallery.
-The first floor is intentionally bright and eye-catching: a red color block and bright, oddly shaped neon lights attract attention at first sight.
-The ground floor, on the contrary, is more muted and monochromatic, with warm lighting and soft colors.
-Unusual here in the form of furniture - it is a sofa with curvilinear cushions, modular tables of unusual shape and a large common table - an egg.
+The bistro occupies two rooms united by a single second light and a small gallery.
+The first floor is intentionally bright and eye-catching — a red color block and oddly shaped neon lights attract immediate attention.
+The ground floor is more muted: warm lighting, soft colors, and furniture with curvilinear cushions, modular tables of unusual shape, and a communal egg-shaped table.

 Russia, Moscow, b.
 Petrovsky, 15/1